linode/docs/docs/guides/development/python/get-started-mypy-python/index.md

 ...
 {{</ file >}}

-The `URL` is a [*type alias*](https://docs.python.org/3/library/typing.html#type-aliases), and expresses the intent for the variable url more clearly than a bare `str` does.
-This retrieve definition doesn't accept a string for its `url` argument.
+The `URL` is a [type alias](https://docs.python.org/3/library/typing.html#type-aliases), and expresses the intent for the variable `url` more clearly than a bare `str` does.
+The `retrieve` definition doesn't accept a string for its `url` argument.
 The `url` argument must be of type `URL`.
 A proper URL conforms to a [specific documented syntax](https://datatracker.ietf.org/doc/html/rfc1738).

 Another benefit of type aliases is the abbreviation of complex types.
-An example of this advantage can be seen in the following function definition:
+An example of this advantage can be seen in the following function definition.

 {{< file >}}
 def compose(first: list[dict[str, float]], second: list[dict[str, float]]) -> list[dict[str, float]]
     ...
 {{</ file >}}

-It’s briefer and more meaningful to write:
+The function definition above can be written in a more meaningful fashion as shown below:

 {{< file >}}
 MyType = list[dict[str, float]]